Fabletics, the activewear brand from Kate Hudson, launches NYC pop-up shop – TechCrunch

-Fabletics, the digital-first activewear brand founded by Kate Hudson, Adam Goldenberg and Don Ressler, has recently opened up a physical store in Soho as part of its 2019 expansion plans.
+Fabletics, the digital-first activewear brand founded by Kate Hudson, Adam Goldenberg and Don Ressler, has recently opened a physical store in SoHo as part of its 2019 expansion plans.

-The company has plans to open up 12 new permanent retail stores over the course of this year alongside the Soho pop up shop, all of which will include a heavy tech element.
+The company has plans to open 12 new permanent retail stores over the course of this year alongside the SoHo pop-up shop, all of which will include a heavy tech element.

 For one, Fabletics has built its own POS system that connects offline and online sales.
-The system, called OmniShop, allows Fabletics to track the conversion of every item that goes into a dressing room, by size color and style all the way down to each individual customer.
+The system, called OmniShop, allows Fabletics to track the conversion of every item that goes into a dressing room, by size, color and style, all the way down to each individual customer.

-Co-CEO and cofounder Adam Goldenberg said that the company invested more than $150 million in OmniShop.
+Co-CEO and co-founder Adam Goldenberg said the company invested more than $150 million in OmniShop.

 But the system doesn’t just make the product easier to buy; it actually informs the product itself.
 The system allows Fabletics to see when a certain size of a particular SKU isn’t converting well and investigate if there is a fit/sizing issue.

-“From a creative perspective, it allows design team to actually test out new things in a way that creates less waste,” said cofounder Kate Hudson .
+“From a creative perspective, it allows the design team to actually test out new things in a way that creates less waste,” said co-founder Kate Hudson .
 “We know that when we test something we know exactly what that buy is going to be.
 We’re able to get this information so quickly.”

 Hudson explained that these insights allow Fabletics to both maintain quality and move quickly to address exactly what the customer wants.